nolyme/oly/packages/oly-tools/docs/Webpack.md

 ### Configuration

 An easy way to bundle webapps for all browsers is [Webpack](https://webpack.js.org).
-However, it's not easy to make a webpack configuration.

 oly-tools has a custom "preset" for TypeScript webapps.